How does Marinol Compare to THC?

 - Abnormal thinking

-Some of these will sound very familiar to the medical cannabis patient, as consumption of THC can sometimes trigger these very same side effects.
+Some of these will sound very familiar to the medical cannabis patient.
+Since consumption of THC can sometimes trigger these very same side effects.
 At least when it comes to cannabis, these adverse reactions are typically mild in nature, rare in occurrence, and do not last as long.

 The FDA has approved Marinol for two very specific medical conditions: AIDS-related anorexia and nausea and vomiting as a result of chemotherapy.
 Cannabis is not only a useful alternative for this, it is also undergoing research for a host of other medical conditions.
 These include: anxiety, depression, PTSD, inflammatory diseases, multiple sclerosis, Parkinson’s, fibromyalgia, epilepsy, cancer, chronic pain, and many more.
 This means that it is likely that whole plant cannabis is treating many conditions at the same time.